-All Reporting Activities that require PADEP Individual Permits (except for Individual Permits numbered EXX-999X), Small Projects Permits, Dam Permits, individual SWQC, or Environmental Assessment Approvals, will also be reviewed by the general public through publication in the Pennsylvania Bulletin, at least 30 days prior to the effective date of the permit, as required by 25 PA Code Chapter 105.21(a) of the Dam Safety and Encroachments Act, 32 P.S. § 693.1, et seq., and the rules and regulations promulgated thereunder in the Pennsylvania Bulletin (codified at 25 PA Code, Chapter 105).
+All Reporting Activities that require PADEP Individual Permits (except for Individual Permits numbered E-999X), Small Projects Permits, Dam Permits, or Environmental Assessment Approvals, will also be reviewed by the general public through publication in the Pennsylvania Bulletin, at least 30 days prior to the effective date of the permit, as required by 25 PA Code Chapter 105.21(a) of the Dam Safety and Encroachments Act, 32 P.S. § 693.1, et seq., and the rules and regulations promulgated thereunder in the Pennsylvania Bulletin (codified at 25 PA Code, Chapter 105).
 PADEP will forward copies of all applications to the Corps for review as a Reporting Activity.

 - 1. Activities Normally Reviewed as Non-Reporting: Activities for which the Corps has requested a review of the application.
-Other federal, and/or state resource agencies may request a Corps review of the application through contacting the Corps; however, a final determination will be made by the Corps.
-The request for the application to be reporting by the Corps to PADEP must be made prior to PADEP issuing verification that an activity is authorized by PASPGP-7. - 2.
-Activities Exceeding Reporting Thresholds: Activities where the Overall Project will result in: - a.
-Federally regulated temporary impacts to more than 1.00 acre of waters of the United States, including jurisdictional wetlands. - b.
-Federally regulated permanent impacts to more than 0.25 acre of waters of the United States, including jurisdictional wetlands, with the following exceptions, where the reporting threshold is 0.50 acre of permanent impact: - i.
-Non-Reporting Activity 1, (PADEP GP-1 Fish Habitat Enhancement Structures); - ii.
-Non-Reporting Activity 29(c), Activities Waived at 25 PA Code § 105.12(a)(16) Waiver 16 Restoration Activities: Other Restoration Activities; and - iii.
-Maintenance of artificial ponds/impoundments through removal of accumulated sediments. - c.
-Federally regulated permanent impacts greater than 250 linear feet/0.03 acre (1,307 square feet), whichever is less, of jurisdictional waters (streams, rivers, ponds, lakes, impoundments, etc.) excluding wetlands, except for the following activities, where the permanent linear foot impact threshold is: - i.
-No more than 500 linear feet (no square feet limitation) for activities that involve stream restoration (rehabilitation and/or reestablishment); stream enhancement; bank stabilization; and/or gravel bar removal; including activities identified in Non-Reporting Activity 29(c), Activities Waived at 25 PA Code § 105.12(a)(16) Waiver 16 Restoration Activities: Other Restoration Activities; - ii.
-No more than 500 linear feet (no square feet limitation) for maintenance of existing artificial ponds/impoundments through removal of accumulated sediment; - iii.
-No more than 1,000 linear feet for PADEP GP 1 Fish Habitat Enhancement
+Other federal, and/or state resource agencies may request a Corps review of the application through contacting the Corps, however, a final determination will be made by the Corps.
+The request for the application to be reporting by the Corps to PADEP, must be made prior to PADEP issuing verification that an activity is authorized by PASPGP-6. - 2.
+Activities Exceeding Reporting Thresholds: Activities where the Overall Project will result in:

+- a.
+Federally regulated permanent impacts to more than 0.25 acre of waters of the United States, including all jurisdictional waters and wetlands, except that for the following activities: (1) Non-Reporting Activity 1, (PADEP GP-1 for Fish and Habitat Enhancement Structures); and (2) Non-Reporting Activity 29(c), Activities Waived at 25 PA Code § 105.12(a)(16) Waiver 16 Restoration Activities: Other Restoration Activities, the reporting threshold is 0.50 acre of permanent impact. - b.
+Federally regulated temporary impacts to more than 1.0 acre of waters of the United States, including all jurisdictional waters and wetlands. - c.
+Federally regulated permanent impacts to greater than 250 linear feet of jurisdictional streams, rivers, or other watercourses (excluding wetlands) with the following exceptions: - (1) 500 linear feet is the reporting threshold for those activities that involve jurisdictional stream restoration (rehabilitation and/or reestablishment); stream enhancement; bank stabilization; and/or gravel bar removal; including activities identified in Activity 29(c), Activities Waived at 25 PA Code § 105.12(a)(16) Waiver 16 Restoration Activities: Other Restoration Activities; and - (2) No linear reporting threshold applies for those activities verified under Non-Reporting Activity 1 (PADEP GP-1 for Fish and Habitat Enhancement Structures).